skellis46/slipbox/the body in the Anthropocene.md

 > A. G. Tansley in  _Ecology_ **16** 306   The fundamental concept appropriate to the biome considered together with all the effective inorganic factors of its environment is the _ecosystem_, which is a particular category among the physical systems that make up the universe.

 - Perhaps where we choose to delineate ecosystems is just that: a choice.
 A way to mark our understanding, or even the limitations of our perspectives.
 Perhaps not so far from [[a border is not a boundary]]
+- see here for comparison with biome, biosphere and ecosystem: <https://socratic.org/questions/what-is-the-relationship-between-the-biosphere-a-biome-and-an-ecosystem> -- note point about "given environment." and also biotic and abiotic aspects of an ecosystem.

+This body ... [lines from the film?]

+The thing about an ecosystem is that it can be defined and redefined quite fluidly.
+Gerrymandering.
+In writings in dance and performance, it gets used loosely and broadly: sometimes as an unspecified place we live in or inhabit [e.g. @moradian-2021-human; @vicente-2022-turning], as a somewhat fashionable term akin to nature or the natural [e.g. @sebianeserrano-2020-mestizo], as a thing to save [e.g. @laidlaw-2021-ecological], as a thing to be aware of [e.g. @weig-2021-novel], as a metaphor [e.g. @parkinson-2010-art], as a way to understand the body [e.g. @nuding-2021-approaching], as places to encounter [e.g. @mchugh-2021-embodying]

+I'm going to deploy it as a metaphor; but with recognition of its currency in writings about climate emergency.

+Resist writing about a work of mine even though invitation was to "focus on my practice."
+I'd rather let the practice do its own work.
+There are too many words written about the practices of artists, especially by the artists themselves.

+### word search 'ecosystem' for Dance Research (entire catalogue)

+- just 1 article: 'Site, Adapt, Perform: A Practice-as-Research Confrontation with Climate Change' by Melanie Kloetzel (2017) - practice-research (not surprising)

+### word search 'ecosystem' in CHOR and PR:

+- 7 articles (including one of my editorials)
+- 82 articles in Performance Research

-- word search "ecosystem" from JDSP (entire catalogue).
-14 articles (but I could also take sample from performance research, even choreographic practices):
+### word search "ecosystem" from JDSP (entire catalogue)

+- 14 articles:
-- Moradian: ecosystem as something we live in (ie external to us); lip service to it really [@moradian-2021-human p.13] (also mentions exteroception -- just as a note here)
+- Moradian: ecosystem as something we live in (ie external to us); lip service to it really [@moradian-2021-human p.13] (also mentions exteroception -- just as a note here) -- this is common and something that Latour describes as deanimating the Earth and thereby robbing it of agency (through science objectifying the planet) -- see Kloetzel for this reference to Latour [@kloetzel-2017-site pp.121-122]
 - Vicente: ecosystem as place to inhabit - "as if by changing my body I was at the same time changing the ecosystem in which it is grounded" (p.81); also equating to 'natural world' (p.84) in the sense of reducing distant between spectator and 'global ecosystem' (which is a good thing) [@vicente-2022-turning p.84]
-- both these two are drawing on that difficult thing of the body as subject and object (like interoception) that Leder discusses in Chapter 17 of The Interoceptive Mind; like we have to separate ourselves in order to talk about the body (ourselves)
+- both these two (Moradian and Vicente) are drawing on that difficult thing of the body as subject and object (like interoception) that Leder discusses in Chapter 17 of The Interoceptive Mind ([[the lived body and embodiment]]); like we have to separate ourselves to talk about the body (ourselves) -- is this a discrete problem from, say, autoethnography?
 - Laidlaw: role of humans "within the ecosystem" (human as guardian/saviour of that which we separate ourselves through language); [@laidlaw-2021-ecological p.105]
-- Weig: use of word ecosystemic (without clarifying what that is); metaphor of fascia in body (body first body first body first!) - "ways of shaping community, honouring human ecosystemic nestedness, and coming to appreciate Earth as co-guider in eco-somatic practices" [@weig-2021-novel p.55]; describes more-than-human ecosystemic aliveness (p.56).
+- Weig: use of word ecosystemic; metaphor of fascia in body (body first body first body first!) - "ways of shaping community, honouring human ecosystemic nestedness, and coming to appreciate Earth as co-guider in eco-somatic practices" [@weig-2021-novel p.55]; describes more-than-human ecosystemic aliveness (p.56).
 Focus in general in this article on ecosystemic awareness.
-The article is perhaps an example of trying to speak of more than human or of not separating ourselves the *the* ecosystem.
+The article is perhaps an example of trying to speak of more than human or of not separating ourselves from *the* ecosystem.
 Perhaps use of definite article is useful/intriguing?
 - Bettmann: article about eco-somatics; one use of word 'ecosystem' deployed as "her ecosystem" -- sense of belonging (not separate); [@bettmann-2021-public p.43]
 - Kampe et al: editorial for volume on eco-consciouness (that most of above are part of).
 They say "embodied eco-consciousness" which in itself speaks volumes about body body body. [@kampe-2021-embodying]
 - Nuding takes ecosystems into the body (microbial) -- adopts critical framing of eco-somatics (p.34).
 "Instead of cultivating embodied understandings of entanglement, does it not risk reinforcing concepts of nature as something ‘out there’, as an exoticized other to be appropriated for human experience?" [@nuding-2021-approaching p.34]: